fabaff/fsl-test-bench/README.md

 - **fsl-tb**: Default group name for machine which uses the all-in-one playbook
 - **fsl-tb-vpn**: Default group name for machine which acts as VPN servers
 - **fsl-tb-master**: Hosts for FSL Test bench guests when using virtualization
-- **fsl_hosts**: Host to install the Fedora Security Lab package set
+- **fsl_hosts**: Hosts to install the Fedora Security Lab package set

 ### Variables
-After cloning this git repository, edit the [variables/sensitive-variables.yml](https://github.com/fabaff/fsl-test-bench/blob/master/variables/sensitive-variables.yml) file if you don't want to use *password* as default password.
+After cloning this git repository, edit the [variables/sensitive.yml](https://github.com/fabaff/fsl-test-bench/blob/master/variables/sensitive.yml) file if you don't want to use *password* as default password.

 ## Documentation
 The documentation is [here](http://fsl-test-bench.affolter-engineering.ch/) available.